axdemelas/laracy/README.md

 )'
 ```

-> This alias ensures `laracy` to work under multiple folder structures.
+> This ensures `laracy` to work under multiple folder structures.
 Feel free to change it.

 Reload the terminal and try it out: